Potential flow: Analysis for two-dimensional incompressible flow

-Examples of two-dimensional flows
+Examples of two-dimensional incompressible flows

 Any differentiable function may be used for f.
 The examples that follow use a variety of elementary functions; special functions may also be used.
 Note that multi-valued functions such as the natural logarithm may be used, but attention must be confined to a single Riemann surface.

 Power laws

 In case the following power-law conformal map is applied, from z = x + iy to w = φ + iψ: